davidgraeff/aspect-oriented-ipstack/README.md

 Aspect oriented IPstack for embedded systems
 ============================================
-A highly configurable and easily extendable TCP/IP-Stack with IPv4, IPv6, UDP, TCP, ICMPv4, ICMPv6 support.
+[![Build Status](https://travis-ci.org/davidgraeff/aspect-oriented-ipstack.png?branch=master)](https://travis-ci.org/davidgraeff/aspect-oriented-ipstack)
-This network stack is written in AspectC++ and because it is build and designed around the idea of aspects you may select your desired functionallity during build time in a very fine grained way.
+> A **highly configurable** and easily extendable TCP/IP-Stack with IPv4, IPv6, UDP, TCP, ICMPv4, ICMPv6 support.

-The aspect-IP-Stack is plattform agnostic and supports little and big endian systems and have been tested on x86 32/64bit as well as arm 32bit and msp430 16bit processors.
-We are going to test the ipstack on 8bit processors especially avr µC's in the near future.
+This network stack is written in C++/AspectC++ and because it is build and designed around the idea of aspects, you may select your desired functionallity during build time in a very fine grained way and on the same time the code retains maintainability.

-You may use this software in different ways.
+The *Aspect-IP-Stack* is plattform agnostic and supports little and big endian systems and have been tested on x86 32/64bit as well as arm 32bit and msp430 16bit and avr 8bit processors.

 There are two examples of integrating the IP-Stack into operating systems for embedded systems (CiAO-OS and Chibi-OS) and another example of using it as a linux userspace application on a tun-device.
+The last one allows us to easily debug and measure the code and using test-driven development for an efficient and correct implementation.

-If you already use the CMake buildsystem, integrating the IP-Stack is very easy.
-This is described in detail below.
-For a well commented example look at the linux userspace integration.
+If you already use the CMake buildsystem, integrating the IP-Stack is very easy and explained [here](doc/include_in_cmake_based_project.md).
+Use application aspects for easily interfere and modify the ipstack to your needs without touching the core source code.

-If you do not use CMake as your buildsystem, you may just build a static library once and use the C++ API calls in libipstack/api.
+If you do not use CMake nor AspectC++ in your project you still have the option of building a static library with a plain **C++** / **C** API.

-[![Build Status](https://travis-ci.org/davidgraeff/aspect-oriented-ipstack.png?branch=master)](https://travis-ci.org/davidgraeff/aspect-oriented-ipstack)
+For well commented examples look at the linux userspace integrations.

-Please use the ticket system of github for bugs and feature suggestions.
+> Please use the ticket system of github for bugs and feature suggestions.

 Work in progress (August 2013):
 -------------------------------